What Is a Digital Experience Platform? DXP vs CMS vs WEM

 A gut feeling or following best practices perhaps?
 AI can open new doors to business insights by gleaning through your data, identify which patterns and trends are actually making an impact, and give you insights on what you can do to boost or change those patterns.

-With all the rage of AI scalability and insights it can seem like computers won’t need us at all to create exceptional experiences.
+With all the rage of AI scalability and insights, it can seem like computers won’t need us at all to create exceptional experiences.
+That simply isn't true — it's just the tool that will unlock the full potential of the great ideas marketers and commerce pros already have.

-There is a quote I like, with an attribution that remains a mystery, that hits it right on the nose, “Computers are incredibly fast, accurate and stupid; humans are incredibly slow, inaccurate and brilliant; together they are powerful beyond imagination.”
+While this quote's attribution remains a mystery, it's spot on, “Computers are incredibly fast, accurate and stupid; humans are incredibly slow, inaccurate and brilliant; together they are powerful beyond imagination.”

 Let AI fine tune your search, evolve the web of data and logic that powers personalization, and show you all the hidden gems and insights, and let the real people behind your brand to focus their efforts on the creativity, ethics, and truly original ideas that are what really gives your digital experience that unique competitive advantage.